-- 1. The best instrument for this is a digital multimeter.
-This instrument can be used to measure voltages, currents and resistances avoiding reading errors, and it can be used to trace virtually any faults. - 2.
-Many, but not all, faults are easily traced by means of warning lamps.
+- The best instrument for this is a digital multimeter.
+This instrument can be used to measure voltages, currents and resistances without reading errors and it can be used to trace virtually any faults. - 2.
+The "Multimeter" function of DAVIE XD can be used to carry out all the measurements that can be made with an ordinary, separate multimeter. - Many, but not all, faults are easily traced by means of warning lamps.
 Failures caused by poor earthing cannot normally be detected by a warning lamp or buzzer.